-Bullying is often motivated by prejudice against particular groups, and may involve actions or comments regarding a person's race, religion, gender, sexual orientation, special education needs or disabilities (SEND), or because of a child's familial circumstances, such as they are adopted, in care or that they have caring responsibilities.
+Bullying is often motivated by prejudice against particular groups and may involve actions or comments regarding protected characteristics including a person's race, religion, sex, gender, sexual orientation, special education needs or disabilities (SEND) or certain health conditions, or because of a child's familial circumstances, such as they are adopted, in care or that they have caring responsibilities.
 Bullying may be motivated by actual differences between children, or perceived differences.
 For example, bullying can still be homophobic if directed towards a child that is perceived to be gay, whether or not this is the case.
+The school will be alert to practices, behaviours and interactions which may create or allow a hostile environment for pupils with protected characteristics and will intervene through appropriate action, such as disciplinary and/or educative action as the situation requires, with a view to creating a positive, inclusive culture in which every pupil can feel valued and flourish.

-Bullying can happen anywhere and at any time and can involve anyone - pupils, other young people, staff and parents.
+Bullying can happen anywhere and at any time and can involve anyone - pupils, other young people, staff, and parents.